Turtle Shell Rot

 Additional Information

 Shell rot is a serious condition that can cause serious health issues if left untreated.
 It’s important to maintain proper husbandry and inspect your turtle’s shell regularly to catch any signs of infection early.
-If you think your turtle may have shell rot, it is important to take them to a veterinarian for diagnosis and treatment.
+If you think your turtle has shell rot, it’s important to take them to a veterinarian for diagnosis and treatment.